armaaar/ud036_StarterCode/README.md

 ## Usage
 1. Add movies' data in .JSON files in JSON format to 'movies_list' directory.
 More info in "Add new movie" Section.
 2. execute 'movie_trailer_website.py' files.

 A webpage will be created in the project directory and be opened in you default web browser.
 Simple enough!

-## Add new movie
+## Add a new movie
 To add a movie, the following data is required for each movie :
 - Movie Title
 - Movie storyline